dazeign/Task-for-StartNGI7/README.md

 # HTML-task-for-StartNG
-This is the second task for StartNG Internship program...
+This is the official repo for my tasks at StartNG Slack Username: daze